 Naturally, after installing the software you delivered with DeployMaster, an entry for it will have been added to the Add/Remove Software applet of the Control Panel.
 The uninstaller will remove all files copied, all registration keys created and revert all file associations (unless those were changed later by the user, in which case removing them is not appropriate).

 Upgrading your software is also very easy.
 Supply your customers with a new version of the setup, and it will automatically notice a previous version is already installed.
-It will tell this to the user and take over all settings made through "Select Components and Install" or "Advanced Options Installation" from the previous version.
+It will tell this to the user and take over all settings made through "Custom Installation" or "Advanced Installation" from the previous version.

 Adding and removing components is also very straightforward for the user.
 If the setup is run again (whether it’s the same version or a newer one), and a different choice is made in the component selection screen, newly selected components will be copied and components that were installed and have been deselected, will be removed.